Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

 1. (`ncn-m001#`) Power on and boot other management NCNs.

-    This command will ask for the IPMI username and password for the management nodes.
+    This command requires input for the IPMI username and password for the management nodes.

     **Important:** The default timeout for booting each group of NCNs is 300 seconds, which is reasonable for smaller systems.
     To avoid needing to re-run the command in the event of a timeout, increase the timeout using the `--ncn-boot-timeout` option.